Music

 Worship & Music Ministry Director

-After growing a part-time music program into a full-time ministry, the McNairs along with sons, Ben and Andrew, moved to Chattanooga.
-Highlights in ministry include the opportunity to study with Alice Parker in 2000 and 2001.
+After growing a part-time music program into a full-time ministry, the McNair’s along with sons, Ben and Andrew, moved to Chattanooga.
+Highlights in ministry include study with Alice Parker in 2000 and 2001.
 In 2003, she was awarded a Sabbatical Grant for Pastoral Leaders funded by the Lilly Endowment and administered through the Louisville Institute.
-Under her planning and direction, First-Centenary has enjoyed various collaborations with community choirs presenting Rutter’s Mass of the Children, Duke Ellington’s Sacred Concerts, and other worship and concert events.
-In 2012, Jan earned her doctorate from the Robert E. Webber Institute for Worship Studies, and in 2021 completed the Two-Year Academy for Spiritual Formation through Upper Room Ministries.
-Through the University of Vermont, she was certified as an End of Life Doula in summer of 2021.
-Currently, Jan serves the Fellowship of United Methodists in Music and Worship Arts as Chair of the Worship Area on the Design Team for Music Week at Lake Junaluska.
+Under her planning and direction, First-Centenary has enjoyed various collaborations with community choirs presenting Rutter’s Mass of the Children, Duke Ellington’s Sacred Concerts, and numerous other worship and concert events.
+In 2012, Jan earned her doctorate from the Robert E. Webber Institute for Worship Studies and served the Fellowship of Worship Artists as Chair of the Worship Area for Music Week at Lake Junaluska 2019-2023.
+Jan’s relationship with the Upper Room’s Academy for Spiritual Formation began with the completion of the Two-Year Academy #41 in 2021.
+She then served as the Music and Worship leader for Spiritual Formation in Today’s World, a one-year online offering from The Academy in 2022 and again in 2024.
+Currently she is part of the leadership team for the Academy’s newest two-year offering, Academy #44, which will begin in October 2026.